preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 + **Allow invitation of co-authors**: If this option is selected, authors can invite co-authors.
 + **Enable publishing to channels**: If you enable this, it will be possible for an author to select channels the page should be published to.
 Publication to a channel may require approval from the channel administrator.

-Set default values¨for a Page Type
+Set default values for a Page Type
 --------------------------------------
 In Omnia 6.8 and later you can set default values for the Page Types that has been added to the Page Collection.